bitemyapp/esqueleto/README.md

 ```

 And the printed value is `hi\'; DROP TABLE foo; select \'bye\'` and no table is dropped.
 This is good
-and makes the use of strings values save, unfortunately this is not the case when using unsafe functions.
+and makes the use of strings values safe.
+Unfortunately this is not the case when using unsafe functions.
 Let's see an example of defining a new evil `now` function:

 ```haskell